-During the year the company received a dividend from Joint Venture undertaking Joekels Tea Packers (Proprietary) Limited £278k (2020: £168k).
+During the year the company received a dividend from Joint Venture undertaking Joekels Tea Packers (Proprietary) Limited of £1,052k (2021: 278k) and from Tata Consumer Products Canada Inc of £2,049k (2021: nil).
 There were no other related party transactions to report.